DrishtiAgarwal2000/DS-Algo-Workshop/README.md

 # DS & Algo Workshop
-This repo contains the code snippets of the workshop organised on 21 September
+This repo contains the code snippets of the workshop organised on 21 September.